-How to buy a house with low income in 2020 | Mortgage Rates, Mortgage News and Strategy : The Mortgage Reports
+How to buy a house with low income in 2021 | Loan options

 You can no longer buy a house without proof of income.
 You have to prove you can pay the loan back somehow.
 But there are modern alternatives to stated income loans.
 For instance, you can show “proof of income” through bank statements, assets, or retirement accounts instead of W2 tax forms (the traditional method).
 Many people who want to buy a house without proof of income these days find a bank statement loan to be a good option.

-A lease option or “rent-to-own” isn’t exactly what it sounds like.
+A lease option or “rent-to-own home” isn’t exactly what it sounds like.
 You don’t simply rent until the house is paid off.
 Instead, you usually pay higher rent for a set time.
 That excess rent then goes toward a down payment when you buy the house at a later date.
 Rent-to-own might help you buy a house if you don’t have a lot of cash on hand right now.
 However, rent-to-own requires seller cooperation and comes with unique risks.
-Learn about how you rent-to-own here.

 Rent-to-own does not mean you can buy a house with no down payment.
 When you rent-to-own, you’re paying extra rent each month that will go toward your down payment later on.
 And usually, rent-to-own contracts include an “option fee” that’s a lot like a down payment.
 The option fee is smaller — think 1% of the purchase price instead of 3-20% — and it eventually goes toward your purchase.
 But it’s still a few thousand dollars you must pay upfront to secure the right to buy the home later on.

 Yes, you can get a grant to buy a house.
 Or at least, you can apply for a grant to buy a house.
 These are called “down payment assistance” grants.
 They won’t pay for the whole house, but they can help cover your down payment to make a mortgage more affordable.
 You’re most likely to qualify for a grant to buy a house if you have low to moderate income and live in a “target area.”
-See our full guide to down payment assistance grants and loans here.

 What are today’s mortgage rates for low-income homebuyers?